ercbk/nested-cross-validation-comparison/README.md

 3. Inner-Loop CV strategy
 4. Grid search strategy

-For the performance experiment (question 2), I’ll be varying the repeats of the outer-loop cv strategy for each method.
-The fastest implementation of each method will be tuned with different sizes of data ranging from 100 to 5000 observations.
-The mean absolute error will be calculated for each combination of repeat, data size, and method.
+For the performance experiment (question 2), the fastest implementation of each method will be used in running a nested cross-validation with different sizes of data ranging from 100 to 5000 observations and different numbers of repeats of the outer-loop cv strategy.
+The chosen algorithm and hyperparameters will predict on a 100K row simulated dataset and the mean absolute error will be calculated for each combination of repeat, data size, and method.

 Progress (duration in seconds)